 At the TCH prospect, mineralization has been identified in structures located in both the hangingwall (TCW) and footwall (TCH) of the AFZ.
 Epizonal-style veining is associated with significant brittle faulting and silicification in the siltstones.
-Work is ongoing at TCW targeting Keats-Baseline-oriented structures that may exist in the stratigraphy west of the AFZ.
+Follow-up exploration drilling is planned in this region in search of Keats West-like structures west of the AFZ.